aliyun/terraform-provider-alibabacloudstack/website/docs/d/security_group_rules.html.markdown

 ---
 subcategory: "ECS"
-layout: "apsarastack"
+layout: "alibabacloudstack"
-page_title: "Apsarastack: apsarastack_security_group_rules"
+page_title: "Alibabacloudstack: alibabacloudstack_security_group_rules"
-sidebar_current: "docs-apsarastack-datasource-security-group-rules"
+sidebar_current: "docs-alibabacloudstack-datasource-security-group-rules"
 description: |-
     Provides a collection of Security Group Rules available to the user.
 ---

-# apsarastack\_security\_group\_rules
+# alibabacloudstack\_security\_group\_rules

-The `apsarastack_security_group_rules` data source provides a collection of security permissions of a specific security group.
+The `alibabacloudstack_security_group_rules` data source provides a collection of security permissions of a specific security group.
 Each collection item represents a single `ingress` or `egress` permission rule.
-The ID of the security group can be provided via a variable or the result from the other data source `apsarastack_security_groups`.
+The ID of the security group can be provided via a variable or the result from the other data source `alibabacloudstack_security_groups`.

 ## Example Usage